What are out-of-pocket expenses?

 Hearing aids are covered on our Better Hospital (Silver+) product.
 A benefit amount is provided to use over a period of three (3) Membership years based on the date on which the purchase of a hearing aid/s is made.
 The benefit limit is applied based on your length of membership with Queensland Country Health Fund.

 - 15 years + - $2,000

-Benefits per person are calculated at 85% of the cost of hearing aids up to the appropriate limit of benefits.
+Benefits for the cost of hearing aids are per person up to the approriate benefit level.

 What happened to Singles and Couples, Top Hospital, Comprehensive Hospital, Intermediate Hospital, Value Hospital and Public Hospital over?

 Singles and Couples (also previously known as Smart Start) (Basic+), Top Hospital (Gold), Comprehensive Hospital (Gold), Intermediate Hospital (Basic+), Value Hospital (Basic+) and Public Hospital (Basic+) Covers are no longer sold as a new product.
 If you've already got one of these policies there's no change, and we'll still honour all of the conditions, inclusions and benefits you enjoy on the policy.